9. Using Newton’s Method to Solve Economic Models#

 Then we apply Newton’s method to multi-dimensional settings to solve market for equilibria with multiple goods.

-At the end of the lecture we leverage the power of JAX and automatic differentiation to solve a very high-dimensional equilibrium problem.
+At the end of the lecture we leverage the power of automatic

 We use the following imports in this lecture